QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 - Useful for risk-based prioritization

-From the password reset user story, test scenarios might include:
+From the password reset story:

-- 🕒 Verify system behavior when the password reset link has expired.
+- 🕒 Verify expired reset link behavior

 3. What Is a Test Case Specification?

-Key Components:
+Key Components

 - Test Case ID